 Votorantim's rights in respect of the SALT process are exclusively within Brazil and will not impair Search's rights to exploit the technology for its sole benefit in other jurisdictions.

-Subsequent to August 31, 2011, the pilot plant stage was nearly completed and aggregate bonus payments of \$250,000 were paid to the Vendors.
+During the year ended November 30, 2011, the pilot plant stage was nearing completion and aggregate bonus payments of \$250,000 were paid to the Vendors.

 RESULTS OF OPERATIONS